MaraRinn/WOLF-Tutorial/notes.md

 + 1 Electronics hopper (793/day)
 + 1 Prototypes hopper (793/day)

-The strategy we'll apply in this walkhrough is to produce Robotics and Electronics at one location and ship them to shipyards around the Kerbol System, while Material Kits need to be produced very close to the point of consumption, for example being connected to the Shipyard itself.
-We'll produce Specialised Parts, Alloys and Synthetics at the shipyard too, and just deal with always having a surplus.
-Prototypes can just be shipped from KSC until there's enough production in the Kerbol system to produce them locally.
+The strategy we'll apply in this walkhrough is to produce as many resources as we can from the Kerbin/Mun/Minmus system and export small quantities of everything to each other world while setting up local production.
+Prototypes are super-expensive to produce so they will just be shipped from KSC until there's enough production in the Kerbol system to produce them through WOLF.
+We barely use any Prototypes through the course of this walkthrough.

+So for this walkthrough the aim with each ship yard is to have (all 3.75m components):

++ 4 Material Kits hoppers (20,000/day)
++ 1 Specialized Parts hopper (1323/day)
++ 1 Alloys hopper (385/day)
++ 1 Electronics hopper (793/day)
++ 1 Robotics hopper (600/day)
++ 1 Synthetics hopper (1500/day)

+Along with those will be 4 Lf/Ox hoppers and 1 Monopropellant hopper to provide us the propellants we need for the craft we'll be building.

 The broad strokes of the walkthrough strategy will thus be:

-+ Establish Material Kits production
++ Establish Material Kits, Fuel, Food, Water, Oxygen production on Kerbin
++ Establish an orbital shipyard around Kerbin
++ Send a new shipyard to Minmus
 + Buy the specialized parts and advanced materials required to build Minmus Infrastructure
-+ Develop Minmus Infrastructure to produce 5 WOLF Specialized parts and 1 each of the advanced materials
++ Develop Minmus Infrastructure to produce 10 WOLF Material Kits, 5 WOLF Specialized parts, and 1 each of the advanced materials to support local production
++ Further develop Minmus to export some useful resources
++ Repeat the expansion with Mun starting with a ship yard, then deploying depots to bring advanced materials production up to speed for self-sufficiency
++ Repeat that expansion with Duna

-Total production required from Minmus will then be the minimum required to run 1 3.75m hopper of each building material:
+Total production required from Minmus will then be the minimum required to run 1 3.75m hopper of each building material (but not Prototypes):

+1. Material Kits x 25 (15 + 5 + 5)
+   + Chemicals x 25 (1 x 25)
+   + Metals x 50 (2 x 25)
+   + Polymers x 50 (2 x 25)
-1. Specialized Parts x 5
+2. Specialized Parts x 5
-   + 2 Refined Exotics
+   + Refined Exotics x 10 (2 x 5)
+     + Exotic Minerals x 20 (2 x 2 x 5)
-   + 2 x (2 Exotic Minerals, 3 Rare Metals)
+     + Rare Metals x 30 (3 x 2 x 5)
-   + 3 Silicon
-2. Synthetics x 1
-   + Exotic Minerals x 4
+   + Silicon x 15 (3 x 5)
-   + 1 Polymers
-3. Alloys x 1
+3. Alloys x 6 (1 + 5)
+   + Metals x 6 (1 x 6)
-   + 4 Rare Metals
+   + Rare Metals x 24 (4 x 6)
-4. Robotics x 1
+4. Electronics x 1
-   + 5 Alloys
+   + Material Kits x 5
-5. Electronics x 1
-   + 5 Synthetics
+   + Synthetics x 5
-6. Prototypes x 1
+5. Robotics x 1
-   + 5 Robotics
-   + 5 Electronics
+   + Alloys x 5
-   + 5 Specialized Parts
+   + Material Kits x 5

-Note that the required production of alloys and synthetics is mostly to support the Prototypes production chain.
+6. Synthetics x 6 (1 + 5)
+   + Exotic Minerals x 24 (4 x 6)
+   + Polymers x 6 (1 x 6)

+The sum total thus becomes:

++ Chemicals x 25 (only for MK)
++ Exotic Minerals x 44 (20 for SP + 24 for Synthetics)
++ Metals x 56 (50 for MK + 6 for Alloys)
++ Polymers x 56 (50 for MK + 6 for Synthetics)
++ Rare Metals x 54 (30 SP + 24 for Alloys)
++ Silicon x 15 (only for SP)

 This will be enough to support production up until around the point we have a thousand Material Kits hoppers.

+Note that Material Kits and Specialized Parts are also required for Colony Supplies and Machinery.
+Colony Supplies are required to manage passenger routes in WOLF, Machinery is only used in MKS.

-#### Duna Shipyard
+#### Expansion Shipyard

-+ 102,137 Material Kits
-+ 667 Specialized Parts
-+ 195 Alloys
-+ 310 Synthetics
-+ 31 Robotics

-#### MK/Sp Hopper

-+ 71,532 Material Kits
-+ 85 Specialized Parts
-+ 73 Synthetics
-+ 2 Robotics

-#### Alloys/Synthetics Hopper

-+ 24,092 Material Kits
++ 123,533 Material Kits
-+ 281 Specialized Parts
++ 948 Specialized Parts
-+ 78 Alloys
++ 265 Alloys
-+ 73 Synthetics
++ 533 Synthetics
-+ 10 Robotics
++ 63 Robotics

-This also applies to the **Electronics/Robotics** hopper.
+Note that the Duna Shipyard comes with hoppers for Material Kits, Specialized Parts, LF/O and Monopropellant.
+With a small amount of extra supplies this shipyard can build the A/E/S/R hopper and then start "producing" A/E/S/R locally.

-#### LF/OX + Mono Hopper
+#### A/E/R/S Hopper

-+ 27,844 Material Kits
++ 31722 Material Kits
-+ 102 Specialized Parts
++ 353 Specialised Parts
-+ 31 Alloys
++ 94 Alloys
-+ 72 Synthetics
++ 145 Synthetics
-+ 10 Robotics
++ 20 Robotics

-#### Mixed Fuels Hopper
+#### Fuel Hopper

-NB: There is no source for Xenon production so the Mixed Fuels hopper is a waste of time.
-For nuclear fuel, just dock a pre-fuelled reactor maintenance vehicle.

-+ 32,196 Material Kits
++ 34,782 Material Kits
-+ 138 Specialized Parts
++ 186 Specialized Parts
-+ 45 Alloys
++ 53 Alloys
-+ 108 Synthetics
++ 144 Synthetics
-+ 22 Robotics
++ 20 Robotics
-+ 16 Electronics
-+ 146 Prototypes

 #### Minmus Depot Lander